 Once you have your domain sorted you need to store the files that make up your website somewhere - that is where website hosting (or web hosting) comes in.
 Your web hosting provides you a location to store the component files that make up your website and your domain points to the location of these files.

-Yoonet are not a webhosting provider, we use third party website hosting companies to host your new site and manage the administration of your site on their services.
+Yoonet is not a web hosting provider, we use third-party website hosting companies to host your new site and manage the administration of your site on their services.

-We use a number of providers, each with their own pros and cons depending on the size of your site, how active you site is and how important it is that you site is located on servers physically based in Australia.
-Like anything, there are trade offs between cost, speed, functionality and physical location and we determine the best approach on a site by site basis.
+We use a number of providers, each with their own pros and cons depending on the size of your site, how active your site is, and how important it is that your site is located on servers physically based in Australia.
+Like anything, there are trade-offs between cost, speed, functionality, and physical location and we determine the best approach on a site by site basis.

-The cost of of your web hosting is covered by our Webmastering fees.
+The cost of your web hosting is covered by our Webmastering fees.

 An important note on Web Hosting

-Web Hosting providers run a bunch of servers and highend hardware, and while all good operators (like the ones we choose) put a lot of time, resources and technology into ensuring the stability of there server environments, things go wrong.
+Web Hosting providers run a bunch of servers and high-end hardware, and while all good operators (like the ones we choose) put a lot of time, resources, and technology into ensuring the stability of their server environments, things go wrong.